Sara Wookey (BFA, MFA, PhD)

-Sara is based in London on a Tier 1 Visa endorsed by Arts Council England and she is the director of Wookey Works, an organisation offering creative services in collaboration with cultural organisations, educational institutions and government agencies.
+Sara is the director of Wookey Works, an organisation offering creative services in collaboration with cultural organisations, educational institutions and government agencies.
 She has worked with Yvonne Rainer since 2010 and is a certified teacher Rainer’s seminal dance work “Trio A” (1966) and other repertoire.

-Wookey Works creates platforms of exchange and interaction between artists, institutions and cultural organizations in the UK and US.
-Its mission is to contribute to the cultural landscape of these, and other, countries in an interest to promote dance as a valuable art form.
+Wookey Works creates platforms of exchange and interaction between artists, institutions and cultural organizations in the UK, EU, US and SE Asia.
+Its mission is to contribute to the cultural landscape of these, and other, countries in the interest to promote dance as a valuable art form.

 Affiliates and Partners include Arts Council England, California Institute of the Arts, Community Redevelopment Agency Los Angeles, Centre for Dance Research (C-Dare) at Coventry University, Greenwich Dance Agency, Metro Creative Services, Performa, Siobhan Davies Dance, Van Abbemuseum, Marres House for Contemporary Culture, Roehampton University, Middlesex University, Trinity Laban Conservatoire of Music & Dance, Tate Britain, Tate Modern and Tate St. Ives and Windermere Jetty/Lakeland Arts.